 The exact procedure adopted by the BGE is explained in the “supporting documents”.
 In addition, more-detailed data reports provide an insight into the underlying set of data.
 The Interim Report is based exclusively on geological criteria.
 Spatial planning aspects, such as the distance from residential development or proximity to nature conservation areas, only play a part in subsequent steps.

 “It’s important to note that the Sub-areas Interim Report is not the final result, but rather a first intermediate stage of the process,” says Steffen Kanitz, managing director of the BGE with responsibility for the area of repository site selection.
 “Citizens should receive comprehensive insights into our work before facts are established.”
 The publication of the Interim Report also signals the beginning of the first legally prescribed participation format – the specialist conference on sub-areas – and therefore opens up further opportunities to influence decision-making.

 What happens after the publication of the Sub-areas Interim Report?

-The opening event of the specialist conference on sub-areas on 17 and 18 October 2020 was one of various opportunities for the BGE to present and explain its results publicly.
+The opening event of the specialist conference on sub-areas (external link) on 17 and 18 October 2020 was one of various opportunities for the BGE to present and explain its results publicly.
 The organizer of the event and of the ensuing events in February, April and June 2021 is the BASE, acting in its capacity as a vehicle for public participation and as a service provider for the specialist conference on sub-areas.
 The specialist conference organizes itself.